Creating a Super App

 We set a KR to improve the score and began issuing recommendations to gradually overhaul the app.

-Solution #1: Give cash its own space
+Solution #1: Give SuperCash its own space

 Solution #2: Clarify Rewards